Lyears/Chinese-WestLaw-Web-Search-Mining/README.md

 ```

 On a computer with 32G RAM, Intel(R) Core(TM) i7-8700K CPU @ 3.70GHz and Samsung SSD 860 EVO 1TB,
-the server starting up process takes about 2 minutes,
-mainly for index loading (from disk into memory).
+the server start-up process takes about 2 minutes, mainly for index loading (from disk into memory).

 ## Demo